Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 - Has enough funds (the $0.98 USD charge will be credited to your account)

 Nebula Block accepts all types of payment cards.
 Note that a small charge of **$0.98 USD** will be applied to your card to validate that it has funds.
-This amount will be credited to your account on our platform.
+This amount will be credited as credits to your account on our platform.

 ## Managing Payment Methods